cedricbonhomme/Stegano/docs/software.rst

-Using Stéganô in command line
+Using Stegano in command line
 =============================

 The command ``stegano-lsb``